 The Florida Keys consist of 44 islands connected by 42 bridges, and they stretch over 100 miles off the southern tip of Florida.
-Every year, hundreds of thousands of tourists arrive to experience the islands’ natural beauty, clear blue water, and sandy beaches.
+Every year, hundreds of thousands of tourists arrive to experience the islands’ natural beauty, clear blue water, sandy beaches and helicopter tours.

 In the islands’ robust tourist trade, thousands of activities compete for your attention.
 Tourist spots in the Florida Keys are numerous.
 Figuring out what to do in the Florida Keys can be overwhelming to new visitors.

 So what are the best things to do in the Florida Keys?
 Whether you’re a nature lover, history buff, or simply love to relax in the sun, read on for the ultimate guide on how to make the most of this tropical paradise.

 What to Do in the Florida Keys: Take a Helicopter Tour

 A helicopter tour of the Florida Keys lets you get a sense of the geography of the area, gives you the chance to see wildlife and natural wonders, and makes for a one-of-a-kind vacation experience.

 Whether it’s for only 10 minutes or an hour or more in the air, an aerial tour by helicopter is one of the most unique things to do in Florida.
 You’ll swoop over reefs, by lighthouses, and over aquamarine water.
 You can not only see the larger inhabited islands, but also the tiny uninhabited ones that few visitors get a chance to see up close.

 Helicopter tours also give you the chance to see marine life such as turtles, manatees, and sharks.
 You can even go up at sunset for an unforgettable romantic journey.